By Marlon Stepp, Director, LEED GA, CEM

 Work with Tri-Merit

-Tri-Merit is composed of highly experienced professionals who know the ins and outs of complex engineer-based tax incentives.
+Tri-Merit comprises highly experienced professionals who know the ins and outs of complex engineer-based tax incentives.
 Through our easy, no-cost, data collecting process, we will let you know if you qualify for the energy-efficient incentive and follow the process of validating and submitting your claim so you can reap the benefits of the Section 179D tax deduction.

 Schedule a discovery call with Tri-Merit to learn more about a 179D tax study!